jerhsiao/word_hunt_solver/README.md

 **A fast and intuitive solver for a 4×4 Word Hunt game by Jeremy Hsiao.**
 It quickly finds all valid English words that can be formed by connecting letters (horizontally, vertically, or diagonally) on a 4×4 grid.
 It also highlights each found word’s path within the grid and optionally draws lines with arrows between the letters.
 Utilizes DFS.

+Disclaimer: Uses existing word dictionary.
+Not the same dictionary that Word Hunt by GamePigeon utilizes, so some words may not be valid.

 ---

 ## Features